ramamoorthyluxman/bpc/README.md

 ## Overview

-This repository contains the ROS interfaces, sample submission code and evaluation service for the Perception Challenge For Bin-Picking.
+This repository contains the sample submission code, ROS interfaces, and evaluation service for the Perception Challenge For Bin-Picking.
+The reason we openly share the tester code here is to give participants a chance to validate their submissions before submitting.

 - **Estimator:**
   The estimator code represents the sample submission.
 Participants need to implement their solution by editing the placeholder code in the function `get_pose_estimates` in `ibpc_pose_estimator.py`.
 The tester will invoke the participant's solution via a ROS 2 service call over the `/get_pose_estimates` endpoint.